EuroLeaps/scc-connectors/README.md

 3. The Cloud Function calls the Data Collection API of Azure Sentinel with HMAC-SHA256 authorization
 4. On the Azure Sentinel side, the security alert is routed to a custom table in the Log Analytics Workspace

 End-to-end latency from when an alert is triggered to when it appears in Sentinel is within a couple of seconds.
-It does take some time (10-15 minutes) for the first event to show up in Sentinel, as the Sentinel tables get initialized.
+It does take some time (10-15 minutes) for the first SCC alert to show up in Sentinel, as the Sentinel table gets initialized.

 ### Step-by-Step Setup Instructions